-1.2.4.b Assessment approach 60 Guidepost 80 Guidepost 100 Guidepost The assessment estimates stock The assessment estimates stock status relative to generic status relative to reference reference points appropriate to points that are appropriate to the species category. the stock and can be estimated.
+1.2.4.b Assessment approach

+60 Guidepost 80 Guidepost 100 Guidepost

+The assessment estimates stock status relative to generic reference points appropriate to the species category.
+The assessment estimates stock status relative to reference points that are appropriate to the stock and can be estimated.